samjulien/blog/_posts/2018-05-17-ruby-on-rails-killer-workflow-with-docker-part-2.md

 </div>
 {% endhighlight %}

 The view names are usually derived from controller actions.
-That's how Rails know which view to render.
+That's how Rails knows which view to render.

 The corresponding `new` action from controllers gives context under `@book`.
 That'll be used in the form partial to create a book.
 That's up next.

 {% highlight html %}
 <!-- app/views/books/_form.html.erb-->
 <%= form_with(model: book, local: true) do |form| %>
   <div class="field">
     <%= form.label :title %>
     <%= form.text_field :title, id: :book_title %>